minimaxir/ai-generated-magic-cards/README.md

 −2: Return target creature to its owner's hand.
 −8: You get an emblem with "Whenever an opponent casts their first spell each turn, counter that spell."<|name|>Jace, Unraveler of Secrets<|toughness|><|type|>Legendary Planeswalker — Jace<|manaCost|>{3}{U}{U}<|power|>
 ```

+## The AI Model

+The model itself takes advantage of efficient tokenization and `aitextgen`'s schema capabilities.
+The keys such as `<|name|>` are explicitly added tokens to the tokeniziation; therefore they get their own token_id and are faster to explicitly detect/generate without confounding.
+These added tokens are also `schema_tokens`, which when used with `generate(schema=True)`, returns a dictionary with each field as its own key, allowing it to be passed to a `jinja2` template for decoding without additional decoding.

 ## Maintainer/Creator